The Most Popular Types Of Roof Trusses And Their Uses

 Standard Fink

-The standard fink roof truss is the most common type of roof truss that people use in the UK for residential buildings.
+The standard fink roof truss is the most common type used in the UK for residential buildings.
 Such roof trusses are made of materials in a “V” shape.
-Imagine a zigzag pattern that starts from one side of the roof going to the other that firmly supports the structure.
+Imagine a zigzag pattern that starts from one side of the roof and goes to the other, firmly supporting the structure.

 Aside from that, you should know that multiple derivatives of the fink roof truss exist.
 The most common examples of which include double fink and fan roof trusses.